DocKDE/website/content/posts/software/youtube/index.md

 3. This use case is very easy to satisfy.
 I can just copy the URL of the video in question and call `mpv` with it as argument.
 I also set up a keyboard shortcut to call `rofi` and handle this because I like the looks of `rofi`, I could also just do this in the terminal.
 However, doing it like this also reduces the number of terminal windows I have open.
+A big upside here is that this works not only for YouTube links.
+I did not do extensive research about this but at least Twitch links work as well which is a nice bonus.
 4. For listening to music, one can just pass the appropriate option (`-m`) to `ytfzf` which will then proceed to stream the audio stream of the video via `mpv`.